-Once the firing of the barge shots commenced at Bikini, contamination of the lagoon water was observed.
-After the firing of Dakota the swimming beach on Enyu was closed for the duration of the operation.
-The beach had previously been closed because of the water contamination originating from the Zunijand Flathead shots.
-It was observed on the various rad-safe surveys that the water adjacent to the beaches of the northern islands of the atoll was generally much more contaminated than the islands.
+Once the firing of the barge shots commenced at Bikini contamination of the lagoon water was observed.
+After the firing the swimming beach on Enyu was closed for the duration of the operation.
+The beach had previously been closed because of the water contamination originating from the surveys that the water adjacent to the beaches of the northern islands of the atoll was generally much more contaminated than the islands.
 Several days were usually required for the silt and debris to move out through normal water circulation.
 Usual result of this water contamination was delay in mooring houseboats and the next shot barge.